NC appeals court stops for now voting restoration for felons

 The state Court of Appeals agreed to halt last week’s decision by trial judges to expand when North Carolina residents convicted of felonies have the right to vote again.

-The stay would remain in place until the merits of pending litigation filed by civil rights groups and ex-offenders challenging state law on the restoration of voting rights is heard by the appeals court.
-The plaintiffs can appeal Friday’s decision to the state Supreme Court.
+The plaintiffs immediately appealed Friday’s decision to the state Supreme Court to seek a reversal.
+Otherwise, the stay would remain in place until the merits of pending litigation filed by civil rights groups and ex-offenders challenging state law on the restoration of voting rights is heard by the appeals court.

-The decision by the intermediate-level appeals court means that — if left in place — the offenders would not vote in this fall’s municipal elections.
+The decision by the intermediate-level appeals court means that — if left in place — the offenders could not vote in this fall’s municipal elections.
 It also likely would bring confusion, since some felons affected by last week’s trial court order almost certainly would have registered to vote by now.
 Voting rights groups have already started registration drives targeting the estimated 56,000 people affected by the decision.

 The North Carolina Constitution forbids a person convicted of a felony from voting “unless that person shall be first restored to the rights of citizenship in the manner prescribed by law.”
 A 1973 law laying out those restoration rules requires the “unconditional discharge of an inmate, of a probationer, or of a parolee.”

-The trial court order, however, said that election officials can’t deny voter registration to any convicted felon who is on probation, parole or post-release supervision.
+The trial court order, however, said that election officials can’t deny voter registration to any convicted felon who is only on probation, parole or post-release supervision.
 An attorney for the plaintiffs said the trial court’s decision represented the largest expansion of North Carolina voting rights since the 1960s.

+“The collective will of the state is stifled when so many of our citizens are unjustifiably not able to participate in our democracy,” the plaintiffs said in a news release announcing the Supreme Court appeal.
+“That exclusion of our neighbors’ voices is morally and constitutionally wrong.”

-Last year, the same court said felony offenders couldn’t be denied the right to vote if the only reason their rights hadn’t been restored was due to unpaid fines or restitution.
+Last year, the same trial judges said felony offenders couldn’t be denied the right to vote if the reason their rights hadn’t been restored was due to unpaid fines or restitution.
+That small expansion of voting access remains enforceable.

 Republican legislative leaders, some of whom were defendants in the lawsuit, were pleased with Friday’s decision.
 They had earlier accused the majority of the three trial judges who approved last week’s ruling of judicial activism.